 What’s Involved in Doing unto Others

-Now suppose you are a 30-year-old guy at Bethlehem, married, with a good job, and virtually no needs.
+Now suppose you are a thirty-year-old guy at Bethlehem, married, with a good job, and virtually no needs.
 If somebody asks you what you wish others would do to you, you might joke and say, “Give me an iPad.”
-Or, “Give me an Amazon gift certificate.”
-Now if this guy thinks, “Jesus said, ‘Do for her what I wish others would do for me,’” and gives her an iPad, or a gift certificate, he has not obeyed Jesus’ command, even though he has done for her what he wishes others would do for him.
+Or, “Give me an Amazon gift card.”
+Now if this guy thinks, “Jesus said, ‘Do for her what I wish others would do for me,’” and gives her an iPad, or a gift certificate, he has not obeyed Jesus’s command, even though he has done for her what he wishes others would do for him.
 That’s not what Jesus means.